etxbct/mqttTamBox/README.md

 	ping    : ping message, sent every 10 second node    : node message

-Order can be any of these:

-	req     : a request
-	res     : a response to a request

 ### Payloads
 MQTT message topics are used to request to send a train to next station.
 The MQTT message body, on the other hand, contains the contents of the message.